CHRONIC SUPERFICIAL KERATITIS (PANNUS)

 Apparently there is a genetic predisposition to this disease because this is mostly a problem with German Sheperds.

-Note: It's easy to confuse this disease (Pannus) with another disease associated mostly with German Sheperds (Panosteitis or "Pano") Panosteitis is also mystery disease, but of the bones.
-For more information on this disease; go to my arthritis and lameness page.
+Note: It's easy to confuse this disease (Pannus) with another disease associated mostly with German Sheperds (Panosteitis or "Pano") Panosteitis is also a mystery disease, but of the bones.
+For more information about this disease; go to my arthritis and lameness page.

 Other breeds that sometimes get pannus are Greyhounds and